 4. Project Description.
-The project sponsor seeks a Conditional Use Authorization, pursuant to Planning Code Section 303 and 710.44 to establish an 850 square foot Restaurant (d.b.a.
-Union Larder) which will operate as a Bona Fide Eating Place in a vacant ground floor commercial space.
-The Restaurant will include an accessory retail specialty grocery selling specialty cheese, meat and other specialty grocery items.
-The building was previously occupied by an auto garage and converted to seven residential condominiums with ground floor commercial space in 2012.
-The Project Sponsor is proposing to operate an eating and drinking establishment with ABC license type 41 allowing the sale of beer and wine for consumption on the premises.
+The project sponsor seeks a Conditional Use Authorization, pursuant to Planning Code Section 303 and 723.44 to establish an 1,840 square foot Restaurant (d.b.a Kinjo) which will operate as a Bona Fide Eating Place in a vacant ground floor commercial space.
+The commercial space was previously occupied by a retail furniture and antique store (d.b.a.
+Interior Visions) and has been vacant since January 1, 2014.
+The project sponsor is proposing to operate an eating and drinking establishment with ABC license type 41 allowing the sale of beer and wine for consumption on the premises.
+No exterior alterations are proposed.
 The proposed Restaurant is independently owned and operated and is not a formula retail use.

 - 5. Public Comment.
-To date, the Department has received no communication regarding the project. - 6.
+To date, the Department has received five letters of support for the project.
+Two letters are from neighborhood residents, one from the Russian Hill Neighbors, one from Asian, Inc. and one from the owner of Taps Social House and Kitchen, a restaurant located a block away from the proposed use. - 6.
 Planning Code Compliance: The Commission finds that the Project is consistent with the relevant provisions of the Planning Code in the following manner: - A. Use.
-Section 710.44 principally permits restaurants on the first floor in the NC-1 District if the property is more than 1⁄4 mile away from any Neighborhood Commercial District or Restricted Use Subdistrict with more restrictive controls; otherwise, the more restrictive controls apply.
+Restaurants are conditionally permitted in the Polk Street Neighborhood Commercial District pursuant to Planning Code Section 723.44 and may only add ABC license types 47, 49 or 75 at the ground floor if the restaurant is operating as a bona fide eating place.
 A restaurant is defined in Section 790.91 of the Planning Code as a retail eating or eating and drinking use which serves prepared, ready-to-eat cooked foods to customers for consumption on or off the premises and which has seating.
-It may provide onsite beer, wine and/or liquor sales for drinking on the premises (with ABC license types 41, 47, 49, 59 or 75); however, if it does so it shall be required to operate as a Bona Fide Eating Place as defined in Section 790.142.
+It may provide on-site beer, wine and/or liquor sales for drinking on the premises (with ABC license types 41, 47, 49, 59 or 75); however, if it does so it shall be required to operate as a Bona Fide Eating Place as defined in Section 790.142.

-The Subject Property is located in the NC-1 District, within a quarter mile of the Polk Street Neighborhood Commercial District and the Pacific Avenue Neighborhood Commercial District.
-The Polk Street NCD (Section 723.44) and the Pacific Avenue NCD (Section 732.44) both require a Conditional Use Authorization for Restaurants.
-The Polk Street NCD further stipulates that a Restaurant may only add ABC license types 47, 49 or 75 if it is operating as a Bona Fide Eating Place.
-The Project Sponsor proposes to establish a Restaurant and provide on-site beer and wine sales for drinking on the premises with an ABC license type 41.
+The Project Sponsor is seeking Conditional Use authorization to establish a Restaurant and provide on-site beer and wine sales for drinking on the premises with an ABC license type 41.
 The proposed Restaurant will operate as a Bona Fide Eating Place as defined by Section 790.142.

 B. Use Size.
-Section 121.21 establishes size limits on non-residential uses in the NC-1 Zoning District.
-Under Planning Code Section 710.21, Conditional Use authorization is required for any non-residential use that meets or exceeds 3,000 square feet.
+Section 723.21 establishes size limits on non-residential uses in the Polk Street NCD.
+Conditional Use authorization is required for any non-residential use that meets or exceeds 2,500 square feet.
+Non-residential uses up to 2,499 square feet are principally permitted.

-At 850 gross square feet (gsf), the Project is within the principally permitted use size.
+At 1,840 square feet (gsf), the Project is within the principally permitted use size.

 C. Hours of Operation.
-Section 710.27 states that hours of operation from 6 AM to 11 PM as of right and requires Conditional Use Authorization to operate between the hours of 11 PM and 2 AM.
+Section 723.27 states that hours of operation from 6 AM to 2 AM are principally permitted.
+Conditional Use Authorization is required to operate between the hours of 2 AM and 6 AM.
 Hours of operation are defined by Planning Code Section 790.48 as the permitted hours during which any commercial establishment may be open.

-The Project's proposed hours of operation will be from 11 AM to 11 PM, daily.
+The Project's proposed hours of operation will be from 11 AM to 2 PM and 5 PM to 10 PM daily.
 The Project will operate within the principally permitted hours of operation.